pjazdzyk/unitility/README.md

 ```

 The Jackson module provides a configured SimpleModule with registered StdSerializer and JsonDeserializer instances.
 Each PhysicalQuantity class has its own defined deserializer.
-Deserializers use PhysicalQuantityParsingRegistry to
+Deserializers use PhysicalQuantityParsingFactory to
 obtain the appropriate parser depending on the class type.
 This module is part of the Spring and Quarkus modules,
 therefore, it does not need to be added explicitly if framework extensions are included in the project.